SFDO-Tooling/CumulusCI/docs/scratch_orgs.rst

 Manage Scratch Orgs
 ===================

+*Scratch orgs* are ephemeral Salesforce orgs.
+Scratch orgs are created empty, unlike sandboxes, and configured by deploying metadata into them.
+Scratch orgs facilitate repeatable, fully source-driven development processes on the Salesforce platform, and help ameliorate many of the challenges inherent in working with *persistent orgs* like sandboxes and Developer Edition orgs.
+Scratch orgs are intended to be created and destroyed often; they cannot have a lifespan greater than 30 days.

+The CumulusCI Suite offers tools for working with all types of Salesforce orgs, but provides the most value when working with scratch orgs.
+We strongly encourage building processes around scratch orgs for development, feature and integration testing, demos, and other workflows.
+CumulusCI automation helps realize the promise of scratch orgs as low cost, repeatable, source-driven environments for every phase of the product lifecycle.

 Throughout this section, we'll focus on scratch org management in the CumulusCI keychain.
 To learn about managing persistent orgs, such as sandboxes, production orgs, and packaging orgs, read TODO: reference "Connecting persistent orgs".

 What is an Org in CumulusCI?
 ----------------------------

-CumulusCI takes a different approach to creating and using scratch orgs that aims to make the process easier, more portable, and more repeatable.
+CumulusCI takes an approach to creating and using scratch orgs that aims to make the process easy, portable, and repeatable.
 An org in CumulusCI's keychain starts out as a named configuration, tailored for a specific purpose within the lifecycle of the project.
 The scratch org is only actually generated the first time you use the scratch org from the project keychain - and once it's expired or been deleted, a new one can easily be created with the same configuration.

 CumulusCI offers tools that make it easy to discover predefined org configurations, create scratch orgs based on those configurations, and define new orgs and new configurations.